Eburonia/Japanese-Restaurant-Shibuya/README.md

 A fixed background (hero) image of the Restaurant interior has been added to every page.

 ### Sections/Divisions
-Depending on which page you are on, the website has one or multiple sections/divisions containing content.
+Depending on which page you are, the website has one or multiple sections/divisions containing content.
 You can recognize these sections/divisions by a black transparent container surrounded by a Cream coloured border including a border-radius.
-All sections/divisions start with a Cream coloured heading h2 including a [fontawesome.com](https://www.fontawesome.com/) icon at the end.
+All sections/divisions start with a Cream coloured h2 heading including a [fontawesome.com](https://www.fontawesome.com/) icon at the end.

 ### Menu Page
 The 'Menu' page exists out of a combination of sections (menu items) and divisions (images).
-These are inline next to each other for bigger devices.
-When the device width becomes smaller, the sections and divisions will be on top of each other (block) to keep it readable.
+These are inline next to each other for bigger screen sizes.
+When the device width becomes smaller, the sections and divisions will be on top of each other (block type) to keep it readable.

 ### Forms
 The forms on the 'Reservations' and 'Contact' pages both have the same styling.
-The labels, text fields, drop-down menus, and heading h2 will be smaller in size on smaller devices (smartphones) for readability purposes.
+The labels, text fields, drop-down menus, and h2 heading will be smaller in size on smaller devices (smartphones) for readability purposes.

 ### Paragraphs
 For consistency, all paragraphs have the same styling.